-Dustin Rhodes Gives An Emotional Speech At ‘WWE Starrcade’ About His Father Dusty [Video]
+Dustin Rhodes Gives An Emotional Speech At ‘WWE Starrcade’ About His Father, Dusty [Video]

-At the WWE Starrcade live event held inside the Greensboro Coliseum, tradition was honored as Goldust returned to Dustin Rhodes in honor of his father “The American Dream,” Dusty Rhodes.
+At the WWE Starrcade live event held inside the Greensboro Coliseum, tradition was honored as Dustin Rhodes returned to honor his father “The American Dream,” Dusty Rhodes.
 Despite being incredibly hyped by WWE as if it was going to be a pay-per-view, there was no live coverage of the show aside from social media posts.
 However, WWE talent performed as if millions at home were watching along with the audience in Greensboro, North Carolina.

 The Starrcade event was the biggest annual event of NWA/WCW.
-Starting with being held in November, it camped at having the annual event in December for many years until the final show, which occurred on December 17, 2000 in Washington, D.C.
+It began as a November pay-per-view show, but became an annual event in December for many years until the final show, which occurred on December 17, 2000, in Washington, D.C.
 The last Starrcade that was held in Greensboro occurred on November 27, 1986, when it split locations with The Omni in Atlanta, Georgia.

-One of the pioneers of this annual spectacle, Dusty Rhodes, was honored by WWE on the show.
+One of the pioneers of this annual spectacle, Dusty Rhodes, was honored by WWE during the show.
 Most notably, Dusty was honored by his son, who removed his Goldust garb for a night to become his old WCW character, “The Natural” Dustin Rhodes.
-Dustin would defeat Dash Wilder with his old school bulldog finisher, topped off by his vintage theme song cueing after the bell.
-Dustin would then get a mic and take a trip down memory lane.
+Dustin defeated Dash Wilder with his old school bulldog finisher, topped off by his vintage theme song after the bell.
+Dustin then got on the mic and took a trip down memory lane.

 After competing as "The Natural" Dustin Rhodes against @DashWilderWWE, @Goldust thanked the crowd for honoring the Rhodes' legacy at #WWEStarrcade https://t.co/YXhbEMX9Nt pic.twitter.com/txE7EAOqHC